BoXHED/BoXHED2.0-source-code/README.md

  - Multicore CPU and GPU support

-Please refer to [BoXHED2.0 paper](https://arxiv.org/abs/2103.12591) for details, which builds on [BoXHED1.0 paper](http://proceedings.mlr.press/v119/wang20o/wang20o.pdf) (ICML 2020).
+Please refer to the [BoXHED2.0 paper](https://arxiv.org/abs/2103.12591) for details, which builds on the [BoXHED1.0 paper](http://proceedings.mlr.press/v119/wang20o/wang20o.pdf) (ICML 2020).
 The theoretical underpinnings for BoXHED is provided [here](https://projecteuclid.org/journals/annals-of-statistics/volume-49/issue-4/Boosted-nonparametric-hazards-with-time-dependent-covariates/10.1214/20-AOS2028.full) (Annals of Statistics 2021).

 ## Prerequisites
 The software was developed and tested in Linux and Mac OS environments.
 The requirements are the following: